yakvrz/simple-website/README.md

 ## 🌟 Features

 - Responsive design that works on all devices and browsers
-- Clean, modern UI with smooth animations
+- Clean, modern UI with retro animations
 - Contact form integration using Formspree
+- Real-time visitor tracking
 - Accessibility-focused development
 - Performance optimized
 - HTTPS enabled